shinhugh/config/desktop-arch/README.md

 Go through and tweak all of Firefox's main settings.

-Navigate to `about:config` and set the following configuration:
+Navigate to `about:config` and set the following configurations:

+- `toolkit.legacyUserProfileCustomizations.stylesheets` - `true`
 - `full-screen-api.ignore-widgets` - `true`

 Install the following extensions: